Food and climate, mutual impact

 The first refers to the review of the world agricultural model.
 It is essential to make a common front so that water-saving technologies are implemented and reach the most neglected communities while reducing the use of chemical products, such as fertilizers and pesticides, and adopting techniques based on diversified and regenerative crops.
 Appropriate governance measures are needed here: a global reference framework is required to improve agricultural land management in line with the availability of water and the climatic conditions of each region.
 There is also an urgent need to design incentives for investment in sustainable techniques and ecological research of the territory.

 Another urgent strategy is the investment in climate and meteorological research.
-It is essential to forecast with maximum accuracy the dreaded concurrent droughts and heat waves, mainly if these can occur together with droughts.
+It is essential to forecast with maximum accuracy the dreaded and heat waves, mainly if these can occur together with droughts.
 Investment in local forecasting systems is essential to optimize rainwater harvesting techniques and save irrigation water.